Psyllium Husk Pudding

 1 cup

-I put oranges, goji, apples and dried apricots
+I used oranges, goji berries, apples, and dried apricots

 Step by step